Schools and churches are considered “protected areas” by US Immigration and Customs Enforcement (ICE).

 Queens

-CLEAR – Creating law Enforcement Accountability and Responsibility
+CLEAR – Creating law Enforcement Accountability and Responsibility services are provided free of charge.

 Main Street Legal Services